Mengkai-Source/Dynamic-Scheduler-with-Production-Schedule/README.md

 This is a preliminary demo of the dynamic scheduler for test implementation.
 There are six files in the folder.
 One sample data file : 'path.mat', and five Matlab functions: 'MainFunction.m', 'CostRate.m', 'sim_anl.m', 'mu_inv.m', 'MapVariables'.
 Per the discussion with PDX and FORCAM, Current format displays two values of order placement threshold (Xo) and maintenance performance threshold (Xm) and displays the corresponding countdown time To (Order placement) and Tm (Maintenance performance).
 In addition, actionable signal indication which can be refered to suggest the actions with respect to order purchase and maintenance performance will be on the dashboard as well after discussion with PDX.

 #1.
-Data file: Input Dataset (path.mat)
+Data file: Prediction Dataset: Sample_Data (Cur_Date, HI_Curves, Mach_ID); Production Schedule Dataset:P

+Cur_Date: Date when prediction is triggered

-Input Dataset is N X M matrix which consists of multiple degradation paths of predicted machine health values from PDX
+HI_Curves: N X M matrix which consists of multiple degradation paths of predicted machine health values from PDX
 N: Time index
 M: Path index
 The machine health values of the first row should be same because all paths start at the same prediction trigger time

+Mach_ID: Machine ID (workplace in the production shcedule spreadsheet)

+Production Schedule Dataset: machine production shcedule, i.e. start working time, and end working time.

 #2.
 Runing environment: MATLAB (No version requirement & No Toolbox is needed)

 #3.
 Function file: Install

-'MainFunction.m':This is the main function to run the Dynamic Scheduler and display the preliminary results.
-The Outputs from running this function contain two values of order placement threshold (Xo) and maintenance performance threshold (Xm) and displays the corresponding countdown time To (Order placement) and Tm (Maintenance performance).
+'MainFunction.m':This is the main function to run the Dynamic Scheduler and display the desired results.
+The Outputs from running this function contain: Countdown time To (Order placement) and Tm (Maintenance performance); A vector contains the risks corresponding to current time ondwards; A vector contains the risks corresponding to each order in the production schedule.

 'CostRate.m': This function is the objective function to calculate the 'cost' metric based on the predicted degradation path.